ctu-vras/sensor_filters/README.md

 Attention: The *PCL filters* provided by package [pcl_ros](http://wiki.ros.org/pcl_ros/Tutorials/filters) are not "compatible" with this package.
 They are instances of *PCL filters*, but written as ROS nodelets, not as *ROS filters* implementing the `filters::FilterBase<>` interface required by this package.
 Running pcl_ros filter nodelets does not require any additional setup except a running nodelet manager.

-Each node/nodelet's task is very simple: load the filter chain, subscribe `~input` topic, and publish the filtered messages to `~output` topic.
+The task of each node(let) in sensor_filters is very simple: load the filter chain, subscribe `~input` topic, and publish the filtered messages to `~output` topic.

 The size of message queues is configured via `~input_queue_size` and `~output_queue_size`, both defaulting to 10 messages.